benknoble/benknoble.github.io/_posts/2018-06-24-feature-taking-a-break.md

 If you've ever heard of or talked about doing your best thinking in the shower (or on the toilet), then you know what #2 is getting at.
 My trip to the bathroom is a mental stimulus, not a slowdown.
-It jogs me out of whatever stagnant thinking patterns I'd become engaged in, literally changes my perspective, and forces me to tackle my current problem differently.
+It jogs me out of whatever stagnant thinking patterns I've become engaged in, literally changes my perspective, and forces me to tackle my current problem differently.
 Much like [rubber-duck debugging][], it is an essential tool and has saved me on more than one occasion.